pchunduri6/rag-demystified/blog.md

 For vector retrieval, we use the EvaDB vector index to find the top K most similar data chunks to the sub-query.
 We then use these data chunks as context for the LLM to generate a concise response.
 For summarization retrieval, we directly use the LLM against the data source as context to generate the summary. -->

-For each sub-query, we use the LLM to generate a response using the appropriate retrieval method.
+For each sub-query, we use the chosen retrieval method over the corresponding data source to retrieve the relevant information.
+For example, for the sub-query *"What is the population of Chicago?"*, we use vector retrieval over the Chicago data source.
+Similarly, for the sub-query *"Give me a summary of the positive aspects of Atlanta."*, we use summarization retrieval over the Atlanta data source.

-This is the heart of the RAG pipeline, and we use the standard **RAGPrompt** from [LangchainHub](https://smith.langchain.com/hub) for this step.
+For both retrieval methods, we use the same LLM prompt template.
+In fact, we find that the popular **RAG Prompt** from [LangchainHub](https://smith.langchain.com/hub) works great out-of-the-box for this step.

 ```
--- RAGPrompt --
+-- RAG Prompt Template --

 """
 You are an assistant for question-answering tasks.
 Use the following pieces of retrieved context to answer the question.
 If you don't know the answer, just say that you don't know.
 Use three sentences maximum and keep the answer concise.